Toggle menu

 Further information can be found at GOV.UK, search for post 16 bursaries.

-Young parents/Care to Learn
+Young parents and Care to Learn

 If you are a young parent under 20, Care to Learn can help pay for your childcare and related travel costs, up to £160 per child per week, while you're learning.